 - Contact our Construction Accident Attorneys

-Common Causes Construction Site Injury
+What are the Common Causes Construction Site Injuries?

 There are nearly limitless possibilities for injury on most construction sites.
 OSHA reports that one in five fatal on-the-job accidents occur in construction.
 Nearly 64% of those are a result of the “fatal four” causes of construction site injury.
 These are: